makedeb/makedeb/README.md

 3. Run `makedeb` in the directory containing the PKGBUILD.
 After, install the package with `apt install ./*PKGNAME*.deb`, or alternatively specify the `--install` flag when running

 ## Other Notes ##
-Dependencies might need to be changed inside the PKGBUILD [as of now](https://github.com/hwittenborn/makedeb#things-i-want-to-add).
+Dependencies might need to be changed inside the PKGBUILD as of now(see #Things I Want to Add).
 Keep the formatting in the PKGBUILD the same though(don't add commas, the script automatically formats the control file).

 ## Things I Still *Need* to Add ##
  Pushing environment variables to makepkg